Safety Officers

 Environmental Specialists

-Expertise in managing Hungary-specific environmental hazards including extreme continental weather, Danube water work, and heritage site filming, with comprehensive emergency response planning for diverse filming locations.
+Expertise in managing Hungary-specific site-level hazards including extreme continental weather, Danube water work, and heritage site filming, with full emergency response planning for varied filming locations.

 04.